UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 Step 2: If an integration qualifies for a bonus, it will be indicated with a 🐋.
 These integrations are worth some multiplier of points *in addition* to the base points counted above.
 This multiplier will be specified in the ancillary data as `bonusIntegrationsMultiplier`.
 Keep track of bonus points and base points separately.

+* Note for step 2: In order for an integration to earn a 🐋 marker, it must meet the minimum TVL threshold as defined in the ancilary data parameter `minBonusValue`.
+This value is denominated in $USD rather than the collateral token, so discussion of $USD value had to take place in the #voting channel in UMA Discord in order for an integration to earn this status.
+For additional details on bonuses, see the above section on bonus integrations.

 Step 3: Tally up the total number of base points as well as the number of bonus points.
 At this point, the two numbers should be separate.

 Step 4: Using the ancillary data specifications for `maxBaseIntegrations` and `maxBonusIntegrations`, decide if your tally exceeds the max allowed for either category.
 If the value of your tally exceeds the max allowable points in either category, use the value provided by `maxBaseIntegrations` and `maxBonusIntegrations`.